 Departing from Johannesburg in South Africa travel northwest into Botswana to experience San culture in the Kalahari Desert.
 Then, fly from Maun into the watery Okavango Delta for nature walks and mokoro rides in the untamed wilderness.
 From the delta, drive along the northern reaches of the Makgadikgadi Pans to Nata, enjoying sundowners out on the salt pans.
 Next, head up to Kasane and take a sunset boat cruise and game drive in Chobe National Park.

 In Zimbabwe, witness the mighty Victoria Falls and enjoy optional adventure activities.
 Travel to Lusaka, Zambia, before heading to the wild South Luangwa National Park for superb game viewing.
 Relax on the sandy shores of Lake Malawi, exploring cultural highlights and participating in optional outdoor activities.

-Cross into Tanzania, ascending the Great Rift Valley to Iringa, before embarking on an afternoon game drive in Mukumi National Park.
+Cross into Tanzania, ascending the Great Rift Valley to Iringa, before embarking on an afternoon game drive in Mikumi National Park.
 Continue to Tanzania's Dar es Salaam, where this exciting South Africa to Tanzania Overland Safari comes to a close.